 A number of initiatives have been proposed in the draft Non-Formal Agency Bill which is under review.
-These include Complementary Basic Education (CBE), Community Learning Centres (CLC), Literacy for Kayayei4 and other street children, and Tree Farms for Afforestation and Wealth Creation.
-Non-Formal Education Division (NFED) has collaborated with National Council for Curriculum Assessment (NaCCA) to review the Basic English Literacy Materials - Primers 1 and 2 and the Facilitator's Manual.
+These include Complementary Basic Education (CBE), Community Learning Centres (CLC), Literacy for Kayayei4 and other street children.
+Non-Formal Education Division (NFED) has collaborated with National Council for Curriculum Assessment (NaCCA) to review the Basic English Literacy Materials-Primers 1 and 2 and the Facilitator's Manual.